-But still, it was not clear if the U.S. markets would have a good year.
+But still, it was not clear if the US stock market would have a good year in 2019.
 Manufacturing continued to contract, and tariff and trade headwinds built through the year.
 Many manufacturers have indicated that tariffs are negatively impacting their business resulting in job losses and higher costs.
 The Federal Reserve has recently published a new report on the negative effect of tariffs on U.S. manufacturers.
 In fact, business confidence is below 50 at the moment.
 The U.S. ISM Purchasing Managers Index (PMI) has been below 50 since August 2019 pointing to the fourth straight month of declining manufacturing through November.

 There were also some other definite signs that the U.S. economy was slowing.
 Consumer loan delinquency rates have been rising.
 Banks willingness to lend has been dropping toward zero.
 CEO expectations minus consumer expectations are near a record low.
 Corporate profits as a share of the GDP has been coming down.